Ever wondered which section to visit on The Great Wall of China?

 The Great Wall of China is one of the most famous sights in China, if not the world, attracting over 10 million tourists each year from near and far.
 The UNESCO World Heritage Listed Site stretches for over 8,800km across mountains and plains, from far western China to the eastern coast.
 But before you visit, you may wonder, which section/s should I visit?

-Here, Lachlan Burnet, our Business Development Manager and China guru, explains the most popular sections to hopefully make your choice a little easier.
+Here, our team shares the most popular sections to hopefully make your choice a little easier.

 There are many sections of the wall that you can visit.
 My favourite sections are located a short distance from Beijing, making them easily accessible on a day or overnight trip.